Harry Kinnard: Airmobile

 After the war, Kinnard served as commanding officer of the Aviation Test Section at Fort Bragg.
 In 1963, in response to the Howze Board directive to test all aspects of airmobility as a unit of the Regular Army, he was selected to command the 11th Air Assault Division (Test) at Fort Benning.
 He and others developed an organizational structure and plans in less than four months for a division that would use helicopters to move one-third of its infantry battalions and supporting units in one single helicopter lift.

 When the test was concluded, the assets of the 11th Air Assault Division (Test) and the 2nd Infantry Division were merged into a single unit.
-The colors and subordinate unit designations of the 1st Air Cavalry Division were transferred from its post in Korea.
+The colors and subordinate unit designations of the 1st Air Cavalry Division were transferred from its post in South Korea.
 On 3 July 1965, in Doughboy Stadium at Fort Benning, the colors of the 11th Air Assault Division (Test) were cased and retired and the 1st Air Cavalry Division colors were moved onto the field and passed to the commander of the former 11th Air Assault Division, Major General Kinnard.
 At the same time the personnel and units of the 1st Cavalry Division that remained in Korea were reflagged as a new 2nd Infantry Division.

+Vietnam War

-In July 1965 the 1st Air Cavalry Division was ordered to Vietnam.
+In July 1965 the 1st Air Cavalry Division was ordered to South Vietnam.

-Kinnard commanded an operation in October 1965, in which 5,000 troops took control of the Suai Ca Valley, Vietnam, which placed the crop-rich valley under South Vietnamese control.
+Kinnard commanded an operation in October 1965, in which 5,000 troops took control of the Suoi Ca Valley, Vietnam, which placed the crop-rich valley under South Vietnamese control.
 Associated Press reporter Bob Poos who rode for two days with 1st Squadron, 9th Cavalry Regiment of the 1st Air Cavalry Division during the operation, described the innovative use of the "Sky Cavalry", combining light infantry on armed helicopters, as constituting "the first cavalry charge of modern warfare".

-Kinnard was ordered by General Westmoreland at the end of October 1965 to take the 1st Air Cavalry on the offensive and seize the initiative in Pleiku province.
+Kinnard was ordered by COMUSMACV General William Westmoreland at the end of October 1965 to take the 1st Air Cavalry on the offensive and seize the initiative in Pleiku province.
 During this action, the division conducted 35 days of continuous airmobile operations.
 The opening Battle of Ia Drang resulted in heavy North Vietnamese casualties at the cost of 300 American deaths.
 It was described in the book We Were Soldiers Once… And Young, which was also the basis of the subsequent Mel Gibson film We Were Soldiers.
 The unit also earned the first Presidential Unit Citation presented to a division during the Vietnam War.

 As a result of Kinnard's leadership, helicopters became an essential part of US military doctrine.

-Kinnard retired in 1969 from the armed forces.
+Kinnard retired from the army in 1969.